Veduta della Torre Campanaria dall’Anfiteatro Fonte Mazzola e particolare dell’opera “Il Tempio del Vento” di Angelo Casciello

 The Bell Tower of Peccioli was built in 1885 by the engineer and architect from Pontedera Luigi Bellincioni (1842 - 1929).
 Bellincioni planned seven other bell towers distributed in the territory of the Valdera and Val di Cecina.

-The tower of Peccioli is the result of a reconstruction and elevation of the previous Pisan Romanesque tower.
-Completed in 1898 and 42 meters high, it is covered by a dark, bush-hammered stone from the quarries of Montecatini Val di Cecina.
+The tower of Peccioli is the result of a reconstruction and elevation of the previous Pisan Romanesque tower, 42 meters high, it is covered by a dark, bush-hammered stone from the quarries of Montecatini Val di Cecina.

 The bell tower can be divided into three parts: the lower one, where there are the entrance door and the two small doors that connect the bell tower to the rectory and the church; the central one, where there are four windows; the upper one, where four large motorized bells are located; here there is also a helicoidal staircase through which it is possible to reach the octagonal top terrace placed at the base of a pyramidal spire surmounted by a gigantic copper sphere and a weathervane.